weaveworks/scope/experimental/tracer/README.md

-Tracer is an prototype app for doing distributed request tracing without applications modifications.
+Tracer is an prototype for doing container-centric distributed request tracing without applications modifications.

 It its very early.
 Ask Tom for a demo.